 We like to cover our carrot bed with a hoop house or a cold frame, but in a pinch when the weather really starts getting cold in December just cover the bed with straw.
 (Learn more about growing winter carrots here)

 Our favorite carrot to grow in the fall is Little Finger, they are smaller but have a short maturity date which helps them size up in time for winter!

 If you cover the bed with a hoop house or cold frame you can continue to harvest small amounts all winter.
 Then when the spring arrives the plants will take off again and provide a great harvest until May.

 Swiss chard is another super hardy plant.
 Treat it the same way you would spinach.
 Early plantings will give you fall and winter harvests.
-Later plantings will give you early spring harvest if you protect the plants with a hoop house or cold frame.
+Later plantings will give you an early spring harvest if you protect the plants with a hoop house or cold frame.

 Early plantings of beets will give you a regular harvest of roots late in the fall.
-Later plantings of beets will only yield the tops, but still give you something different to add to your fall salads.
+Later plantings of beets will only yield the tops, but still, give you something different to add to your fall salads.

-In order to have beet roots to harvest you should start planting at 8 weeks before your first frost.
+In order to have beetroots to harvest you should start planting at 8 weeks before your first frost.

 Once known only as fodder for farm animals, or as peasant food.
 Plant breeders have really improved the taste and variety of turnips.
-Look for tasty Oriental varieties and many other smaller rooted turnips.
+Look for tasty Oriental varieties and many other smaller-rooted turnips.

-Just like beets you will need to get these planted early if you want to harvest roots.
+Just like beets, you will need to get these planted early if you want to harvest roots.
 8 weeks before your last frost would be perfect.
 Later plantings will yield only tops.